oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### The Verrazzano target

-This target environment can be applied by providing the command-line argument `-target vz`.
+You can apply this target environment by providing the command-line argument `-target vz`.
 It will provide this additional processing:

 - The `vz_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
 - Variables will be injected into the model for port, host, and URL attributes